COMPONENTS OF OUR FRAMEWORK

 PURPOSE, CULTURE AND ETHICS

-JTC’s purpose and culture are based on shared ownership and supported by eight defined ‘Guiding Principals’ that are intended to clearly define the Company’s cultural values and in turn drive ethical behaviours throughout the organisation.
-Read more on pages 6, 41 and 50 of the Annual Report.
+JTC’s purpose and culture are based on shared ownership and supported by eight defined ‘Guiding Principles’ that are intended to clearly define the Company’s cultural values and in turn drive ethical behaviours throughout the organisation.
+Read more on page 40.

 BOARD COMPOSITION AND EFFECTIVENESS

 Additional relevant detail, including the Terms of Reference of the various PLC Board Committees, are also available on our website.

 We engage on an ongoing basis with a wide range of stakeholders, including: clients, employees, investors, intermediaries, regulators, government bodies, industry associations and charities.